amyvarga/nutmeg/README.md

 Uses renderProps to abstract business logic

 ### SSR
-https://nextjs.org/  (form does not work with out JS)
+https://nextjs.org/  Prerender static HTML at build time.
+Form does not work without JS!

 ## Semantic markup
 Correct use of HTML markup